noranzaki/Snake-Game/README.md

 - **Arrow Down**: Move Down
 - **Arrow Left**: Move Left
 - **Arrow Right**: Move Right
+OR
+Embedded arrow keys on the game's screen :
+- **Arrow Up**: Move Up
+- **Arrow Down**: Move Down
+- **Arrow Left**: Move Left
+- **Arrow Right**: Move Right

 ## Scoring
 Each time the snake eats food, your score increases.

-The score is displayed in the middle of the game screen.
+The user's current score is displayed in the middle of the game screen.
+The user's highest score at every level is displayed when it's game-over.

 ## Sound Effects
 Immerse yourself in the gameplay with dynamic sound effects: